progressivis/progressivis/doc/standalone_widgets.md

 Once the configuration is complete, you can save it for later use, so you don't have to refill all the options manually, and start loading.

+TODO

+## The DAG Widget

+The **DAG Widget** visualizes a directed acyclic graph of notebook cell dependencies.
+It can be used to navigate between dependent cells, and also to monitor the status of these cells.
+It is used by ipyprogressivis to show the graph of Chained Widgets and the status of these widgets.

+TODO